• Skip to primary navigation

 Much like Matcha, Hojicha powder is made into tea by mixing the powder with hot water.
 Adding milk or cream can make a delicious Hojicha Latte.
 Coconut milk or cream pairs wonderfully with this tea.

 Traditionally, Hojicha is prepared using a porcelain pot called a Tokoname Teapot.
-This ancient teapot dates back to the 12th century and originally was made out of clay.
+This ancient teapot dates back to the 12th century and was originally made of clay.
 Green tea enthusiasts believe this unique pot sweetens and smooths the flavor of the tea.
 This is what is known in Japan as the umami flavor of the tea.

 Umami flavor is sought in many preparations of cuisine and drink, especially with Matcha and Hojicha.
 Umami is defined as a taste just as sweet, salty, sour, and bitter.
 It is a savory, smooth distinction of taste.